 The Market Common is host to many free events during the summer!
 Every Tuesday, Wednesday & Thursday from mid June until mid August, Grand 14 Cinemas at the Market Common area will show a different kids' movie every week at 10 a.m.
 FREE admission for everyone!
 Come enjoy $1 drinks and $1 popcorn.
 On Fridays in June, July & August, enjoy live music in the gazebos on Howard and Reed Avenues and a complimentary carriage ride through the scenic streets.
 On Wednesdays, enjoy free movies in Valor Park beginning at 9pm.
 The Market Common is located on Farrow Parkway off of Business and ByPass 17.
 For more information, please visit http://marketcommonmb.com/eventgallery.php.

 Before you do anything, pick-up some brochures and coupons at our visitor information locations in the Myrtle Beach area.
-The main visitor information location is located on 1200 N. Oak St. Myrtle Beach, SC.
-Visitor Centers can also be found at the airport welcome center at 1100 Jetport Rd, Myrtle Beach and Murrells Inlet on 3401 U.S. 17 Business S. There are a couple of different coupon books that you can pick up at your hotel as well, (one is called Monster Coupon Book and the other is Strand).
+The main visitor information location is located on 1200 N. Oak St. Myrtle Beach, SC and the airport welcome center is located at 1100 Jetport Rd, Myrtle Beach.
+There are a couple of different coupon books that you can pick up at your hotel as well, (one is called Monster Coupon Book and the other is Strand).
 The coupon books have discounts for almost everything you may want to do in Myrtle Beach - dining, shopping, attractions, etc. Coupons are also online on the official visitor website at www.visitmyrtlebeach.com/coupons.
 They could save you money!